2023 Square for Restaurants Review: Best Free Restaurant POS

 Square tracks your text and email marketing campaigns, so you can measure the success of each campaign.
 (Source: Square)

-You can track your marketing campaigns in your Square dashboard and see how much money you spent versus how much sales each campaign brought in, so you never have to guess if a campaign was worth it.
 These marketing tools are some of the most detailed you will find in any restaurant POS.
-Only Toast comes close with its email marketing tools, but text marketing requires an integration.
+Only Toast comes close with its email marketing tools.

 Square for Restaurants offers four options for digital ordering and delivery management: